n1kdo/rotator-controller-controller/readme.md

 # Raspberry Pi Pico W IOT Antenna Rotator Controller Controller

-This project uses a Raspberry Pi Pico W to internet-enable an antenna rotator controller that has a RS-232 interface.
+This project uses a Raspberry Pi Pico W to internet-enable an antenna rotator controller that has an RS-232 interface.
+The software presents a web interface to the rotator, and also allows direct network control by N1MM+ and other software.

 ![](rotator_controller_controller.png)